jkeefe/newmark-design-development/THE_FINE_PRINT.md

 Please note that other forms of academic dishonesty include:

 - Unauthorized collaboration.
-- Fabrication of information, quotes or sources.
+- Fabrication of information, quotes, or sources.
 - Impeding the work of others.